The world's oceans absorbed a record amount of heat last year, according to a new study bearing more bad news for the planet.

 Another way to describe how much heat humans are pumping into the oceans from greenhouse gas emissions: Give every person on the planet 100 hair dryers and have them aim them at all at the oceans, 24 hours a day, all year, according to Abraham.

-“The less technical term is: It’s a shit-ton of energy,” he added.
+“The less technical term is: It’s a shit-ton of energy,” he said.

 The group’s research provides incontrovertible evidence that the planet is heating up — and quickly.
 In the last 40 years, the world’s oceans have already warmed by about 1 degree Fahrenheit at the surface.
 From 1987 to 2019, oceans warmed four and a half times faster than they did between 1955 and 1986.